AzizRahmanSWE/lotide/README.md

 * `findKeyByValue`: scans for a given key on an object and returns the value for the key.
 * `flatten`: function that flattens an array of arrays into a single-level array.
 * `head`: returns the first element from an array.
-* `index`: includes all the functions within an object.
 * `letterPositions`: returns the indexes in the string where each character is found.
 * `map`: returns an array with the results of calling a given function on every element in the calling array.
 * `middle`: returns the middle element of an array; it returns two middle if the number of elements are even.